687 Tinette

-687 Tinette is a minor planet orbiting the Sun.
+687 Tinette is a minor planet, specifically an asteroid orbiting primarily in the asteroid belt.
 It was discovered by Austrian astronomer Johann Palisa on 16 August 1909 from Vienna and was given the preliminary designation 1909 HG.

 Photometric observations at the Palmer Divide Observatory in Colorado Springs, Colorado, in 1999 were used to build a light curve for this object.
 The asteroid displayed a rotation period of 7.40 ± 0.02 hours and a brightness variation of 0.25 ± 0.01 in magnitude.